jjaassoonn/sheaf_of_modules/README.md

 For `r : R` and `m : M`, `res_module (r • m) = r • res_module m`.
 Note that the `smul` on the right hand side is restriction of scalar.
 So `r • res_module m` is secretly `res_ring r • res_module m`.

+I wrote two functions to convert back and forth from `PresheafOfModules1` and `PresheafOfModules2`.

 ## Example